gigann/CRUD-Application-Project/README.md

 |3|`vampire_killer`|`Wallachia1476!`|

 ## Additional Notes
-* No .ENV file is necessary to run this project.
-(WIP)
-* Passwords are salted and hashed.
+- Passwords are salted and hashed.
-* User IDs are temporarily stored as cookies.
+- User IDs are temporarily stored as cookies.